Manahan (train)

-Manahan is an passenger train with the executive & priority class that operated by Kereta Api Indonesia which between Gambir & Solo Balapan via Purwokerto & Yogyakarta.
+Manahan train is an passenger train with the executive & priority class that operated by Kereta Api Indonesia which between Gambir and Solo Balapan via Purwokerto and Yogyakarta.

-The train offer 2x daily each way like morning & night schedule around 571 kilometers (354 mil) in 7 hours 47 minutes.
+The train offer 2x daily each way like morning & night schedule approximately 571 kilometers (354 mil) in 7 hours 47 minutes.
 The Manahan train also support for Argo Lawu & Argo Dwipangga that the same route.

 Branding

 The name Manahan is the name of a figure from Central Java named Ki Ageng Pamanahan, a pioneer of the Mataram Dynasty, a role model, and the half-brother of Sultan Adiwijaya, better known as Adiwijaya of Pajang.

 Currently, the brand name Manahan is known as the name of a sub-district and a sports complex located in Banjarsari, Surakarta, Central Java.
 The sub-district is located near Solo Balapan.

 History

 Introduction

 The Manahan train is a rebranding of the Argo Lawu Facultative and Argo Dwipangga Facultative train services with the – route, which have been operating since 2016.
 Both are facultative services, meaning they only operate on certain days, using light steel executive train sets.